United States Navy torpedo retrievers: 72' Torpedo recovery boat

 These vessels were built with two different pilot house configurations.
 The Mark I boat had an open pilot house, while the Mark II boat enclosed the helm station to protect it from the weather and seas.
 They were built by several companies.
 Harbor Boat Building Co. of San Pedro, California built a single 72' torpedo retriever as did National Steel and Shipbuilding Company.
 Tacoma Boatbuilding Company in Tacoma, Washington was awarded a contract for three boats in May 1960.
 The total contract award was $394,300.
 Between 1954 and 1956, Berg Shipbuilding Corp. in Blaine, Washington built six of the boats.
 J. M. Martinac Shipbuilding of Tacoma, Washington received a contract for $294,723 in 1957.
 That same year, Elizabeth City Shipyard in Elizabeth City, North Carolina received a contract to build three boats for $583,000.

 These boats were 72.66 ft long, with a beam of 17 ft.
 At full load they displaced 116,300 lb.
 Their hulls were constructed of double-planked wood.
-They could reach a speed of 18 knots driven by twin Detroit Diesel 12V71T1 engines.
+They could reach a speed of 18 knots driven by twin Detroit Diesel 12V71T1 engines or two, twin Detroit Diesel 6-71 modified rail car power units.
 Their fuel tanks could hold approximately 900 usgal giving them a range of 112 mi.
 These boats could carry 24000 lb of torpedoes on deck.
 They were crewed by seven enlisted men.